 71. Spend the day in Gulfport

-Located between Downtown St. Pete and St. Pete Beach, Gulfport is an artsy locale with a waterfront village comprised of adorable eateries (try Pia’s Trattoria!), independent shops, galleries and boutiques, all locally owned.
-Line your visit up with the first or third Saturday of each month, when artisans gather along Beach Boulevard to showcase their creations for the Gulfport Art Walk.
-Check Facebook for the latest events schedule.
+Located between Downtown St. Pete and St. Pete Beach, Gulfport is an artsy locale with a waterfront village comprised of adorable eateries (try Pia’s Trattoria), independent shops, galleries and boutiques, all locally owned.
+Line your visit up with the first Friday of each month, when artisans gather along Beach Boulevard to showcase their creations for the Gulfport Art Walk.
+There’s also an Indie Fare on the third Saturday of each month.

 72. Tour a local distillery

 Situated in Historic Ybor, Florida Cane Distillery is a local distiller specializing in a variety of Florida Cane vodkas made with Florida Sugar Cane, plus rum, gin, moonshine and Bourbon whiskey.
-Get acquainted with these local spirits on a tour which includes free tastings, too!
+Dark Door Spirits and Tampa Bay Rum Company also have fantastic local sips.
+We have a whole guide to make a date night of distillery hopping.

 73. Book a staycation at a beachside resort